deepanshs/csdmpy/docs/source/examples/2D{2}-datasets/2D{2}-datasets.rst

     >>> print(x[1].coordinates[:5])
     [-2.     -1.9375 -1.875  -1.8125 -1.75  ] cm

-respectively.
 In this example, the components of the dependent variable are vectors as seen from the :attr:`~csdmpy.dependent_variables.DependentVariable.quantity_type` attribute of the corresponding dependent variable instance.